Walking Trails Latrobe Region

 The one hour Lyrebird Ridge Track is 2.4 km (return) and is accessible for people with disabilities.
 Start from the Visitor Information Centre.

-The scenic track starts from the suspension bridge and finishes at the Bulga car park, taking visitors through a 300 year old Mountain Ash Forest.
+Starts from the suspension bridge and finishes at the Bulga car park, taking visitors through a 300 year old mountain ash forest.

 Tarra Valley Rainforest Walk